 Kik (or Kik Messenger) is a downloadable mobile messaging app.
-While part of its appeal is that it is free on iOS and Android phones or systems, its main draw is that it can be used ‘anonymously.’
+While part of its appeal is that it is free on iOS and Android phones or systems, its main draw is that it can be used “anonymously.”
 While some users delight in this seeming secrecy, it’s easier to do a Kik search than you’d expect.

 Who Uses Kik?

 A big chunk of Kik’s messaging use comes directly from teenagers, who make up 40% of the app’s fan base.
 Even Kik’s origins were youthful, as it was founded in 2009 by a group of students at a Canadian university.
 While the app has received negative press and feedback after being shown in conjunction with child exploitation, abuse, rampant nudity, and other crimes, it continues to be popular.
 It has amassed over 300 million registered users.
+There are also times where people meet each other via a dating app such as Tinder, Bumble, or Hinge, and decide to continue chatting on Kik.

-A little secret is that even though the site prides itself on being able to be registered anonymously and without your phone number, users still log using their email address, which is attached to cookies and other data they transmit.
-Moral of the story, even if a site or app claims complete privacy, it is difficult to exist on the web in a purely anonymous way.
+A little secret is that even though the site prides itself on being able to be registered anonymously and without your phone number, users still log in using their email address, which is attached to cookies and other data they transmit.
+The moral of the story, even if a site or app claims complete privacy, it is difficult to exist on the web in a purely anonymous way.

 Now, follow these six ways to search for a Kik profile: